zeke/ziki-2024-08-30/PROMPT.md

 find the mp4 file in this directory.

-use ffmpeg to break it up into a series of images, at every ten frames.
+use ffmpeg to extract every 10th frame from the video.

 make a directory for the frames named after the basename of the mp4 file.